Nepal-France Relations

 Trade

-Nepal enjoys duty-free and quota-free market access in France and other European Union markets under the Everything But Arms (EBA) policy of the EU.
+Nepal enjoys duty-free and quota-free market access in France and other European Union markets under the Everything But Arms (EBA) scheme.

 Nepal’s main export items to France include woollen shawls, scarves, mufflers, carpet, essential oil, garments, handmade paper, plants and parts of plants, drawing and paintings, tea, spices, etc.